nickdibari/Get-Quote/README.md

 Script to retrieve quotes for a given author

 ```
-./getquote.py AUTHOR [-n NUMQUOTES] [-q or --quiet]
+./getquote.py AUTHOR [options]

 positional arguments:
   AUTHOR         Search for quotes from AUTHOR

 optional arguments:
-  -h, --help    show this help message
+  -h, --help     show this help message and exit
-  -n NUMQUOTES  will print NUMQUOTES number of retrieved quotes (default 10)
+  -n NUM_QUOTES  Number of quotes to retrieve (default 10)
-  -q, --quiet   set to ignore saving quotes to DB
+  --print        Set to just print quotes retrieved to console
 ```
 ### database